-Elizabeth Hogan (“Lizzie”) is the co-chair of the Securities Enforcement and Litigation team in the firm’s nationally ranked Government Investigations and White Collar Litigation department and a member of the Broker-Dealer practice for the Financial Institutions Industry team.
+Elizabeth Hogan (“Lizzie”) is co-chair of the firm’s Securities Enforcement & Regulatory Counseling practice group.
 As the former senior vice president and leader of Market Regulation Enforcement at the Financial Industry Regulatory Authority (FINRA), Lizzie has unique insight into the priorities and procedures of financial services regulators, including the SEC, FINRA, the exchanges, and state securities regulators and attorneys general.
 Lizzie represents clients in complex securities matters, focusing on investigations, regulatory enforcement proceedings, and litigation.

 In her role as a FINRA officer, Lizzie coordinated with other financial regulators on issues and conduct that presented significant risk to the integrity of the U.S. markets, as well as efforts to reduce regulatory duplication.
 She led a national team of specialized attorneys and also created the order routing task force within Market Regulation Enforcement to handle complex matters addressing potential conflicts of interest and best execution concerns stemming from broker-dealers’ practices of routing customer order flow.

 Prior to her tenure at FINRA, Lizzie was a seasoned attorney at a prominent national law firm for more than a decade defending clients in high-stakes government investigations.
 She has extensive expertise regarding electronic trading rules and broker-dealer regulation, including market access, order protection, customer protection, best execution, and the anti-fraud and manipulative trading provisions.